ropensci/roweb3/content/blog/2024-03-20-champions-program-projects/index.md

 ### Projects developing new packages

--   **Haydee Svab**, from Brazil, developed a new package called [odbr](https://cran.r-project.org/web/packages/odbr/index.html) that helps with accessing and processing data from the Brazilian origin and destination (od) surveys and implements many of the algorithms that Haydee developed for her master's thesis.
+-   **Haydée Svab**, from Brazil, developed a new package called [odbr](https://cran.r-project.org/web/packages/odbr/index.html) that helps with accessing and processing data from the Brazilian origin and destination (od) surveys and implements many of the algorithms that Haydée developed for her master's thesis.
 She had the goal to publish the package on CRAN, and after several attempts, and with the support of her mentor, [Beatriz Milz](/author/beatriz-milz/) from Brazil, the package was [published](https://cran.r-project.org/web/packages/odbr/index.html).

 -   **Bilikisu Wunmi Olatunji** from Nigeria, developed the new package [chartkickR](https://github.com/BWOlatunji/chartkickR).
 The package is an htmlwidget that seamlessly integrates with the Chartkick JavaScript library.
 It provides R users with a straightforward interface to generate beautiful and interactive charts using R code.
 The package provides ten types of plots that you can produce with very few lines of code.
 [You can read more in Bilikisu's blog post](/blog/2023/12/19/champions-program-2023-experience/).
 Her mentor was [Christina Maimone](/author/christina-maimone/) from the US.